-Bring your camera or camera-phone.
+Bring your camera.
 You are welcome to take photographs during your visit.
 Please do not take close-up pictures of children who are not in your party, to avoid possible offense to others.

 After your visit, have a browse in the museum shop

 Take pictures and share online with your friends